 Posttraumatic Stress Disorder (PTSD)

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have increased your understanding of posttraumatic stress disorder and ability to intervene appropriately in assessment, diagnosis, treatment, and prevention of the disorder.
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have increased your understanding of posttraumatic stress disorder and your ability to intervene appropriately in the assessment, diagnosis, treatment, and prevention of the disorder, especially with patients who are military veterans.
 Specific learning objectives include:

 - Define posttraumatic stress disorder (PTSD).

-- Summarize the epidemiology of posttraumatic stress disorder in the United States.
+- Summarize the epidemiology and etiology of PTSD.

 - Identify risk factors for developing PTSD.